TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 ### Why does React need keys?

-In the upcoming lessons as you learn more about the internal workings of React, more specifically the rerendering process, you will understand the importance of keys.
+In the upcoming lessons as you learn more about the internal workings of React, more specifically the re-rendering process, you will understand the importance of keys.
 For now, we will keep it short.

 In the previous lesson on rendering lists, we used the `.map()` method to iterate over an array of data and return a list of elements.
 Now imagine, if any of the items in the list were to change, how would React know which item to update?